Jehovah’s Witnesses cancel in-person conventions worldwide, will stream online in 100 languages

 “The virtual meetings we have held over the past four months have proved to all of us that it’s not about where we are physically.
 It’s about where we are spiritually.
 In many ways we are closer as a spiritual family than ever before,” added Hendriks.

+Witnesses have also used creative methods to continue their ministry while following the direction of local authorities.
+Many write letters and make phone calls to reach their neighbors.
+Others send encouraging text messages with web links to those who have expressed interest in the past.
+While some conduct regular Bible studies using virtual meeting software.

-Each year many who are not Jehovah’s Witnesses attend the annual international conventions.
+Each year, many who are not Jehovah’s Witnesses also attend the annual international conventions.

-Those interested in viewing the convention can contact someone from a local congregation or access the program for free online.
+Those interested in viewing the convention this year can contact someone from a local congregation or access the program online for free.

 For more information about the “Always Rejoice”!
 Convention of Jehovah’s Witnesses, you can visit the website jw.org.